grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-an-app-plugin/configuration-editor.md

 });
 ```

-## Testing error scenarios
+## Test error scenarios

 In some cases when the provided configuration is not valid, you may want to capture errors from the upstream API and return a meaningful error message to the user.

+For example:

 ```ts title="configurationEditor.spec.ts"
 import { test, expect } from './fixtures.ts';